 The operations of our facilities are subject to disruptions or reduced patronage as a result of severe weather conditions, natural disasters and other casualty events.
-Because many of our gaming operations are located on or adjacent to bodies of water, these facilities are subject to risks in addition to those associated with land-based casinos, including loss of service due to casualty, forces of nature, mechanical failure, extended or extraordinary maintenance, flood, hurricane or other severe weather conditions.
+Because many of our gaming operations are located on or adjacent to bodies of water, these facilities are subject to risks in addition to those associated with land based casinos, including loss of service due to casualty, forces of nature, mechanical failure, extended or extraordinary maintenance, flood, hurricane or other severe weather conditions.
 For example, after Hurricane Katrina in 2005, two of our properties in Mississippi were closed for almost one year.
 Many of our casinos operate in areas which are subject to periodic flooding that has caused us to experience decreased attendance and increased operating expenses.
 Any flood or other severe weather condition could lead to the loss of use of a casino facility for an extended period.
-For instance, Hollywood Casino Tunica was closed for 25 days due to flooding.
-In terms of casualty events, in 2009, our Hollywood Casino Joliet was closed for approximately three months following a fire that started in the land-based pavilion at the facility.
-On June 25, 2009, the casino barge reopened with temporary land-based facilities, and we began construction of a new land-based pavilion, which opened in late December 2010.
-In addition, on May 31, 2013, Hollywood Casino St. Louis sustained damage as a result of a tornado and was forced to close for approximately fourteen hours.
-Hollywood Casino Toledo was closed for brief periods in 2014 and 2015 due to harsh winter conditions.
-Most recently, we closed Argosy Casino Alton for several days in December 2015 due to flooding.
+For instance, on May 31, 2013, Hollywood Casino St. Louis sustained damage as a result of a tornado and was forced to close for approximately fourteen hours.
+Hollywood Casino Toledo was closed for brief periods in 2014, 2015 and 2016 due to harsh winter conditions.
+Most recently, we closed Argosy Casino Alton for several days in December 2015 and January 2016 due to flooding.
 Even if adverse weather conditions do not require the closure of our facilities, those conditions make it more difficult for our customers to reach our properties, which can have an adverse impact on our operations.